Super Robot Wars Alpha: Super Robot Wars Alpha for Dreamcast

 Super Robot Wars Alpha for Dreamcast (スーパーロボット大戦α for Dreamcast, Sūpā Robotto Taisen Arufa for Dreamcast), is an enhanced remake of the original Super Robot Wars Alpha that features 3D battle animations, in contrast with the PlayStation version's 2D sprites.
 The game has an increased difficulty on many stages and includes a new boss character.
-The game was suppose to be released on July 26, 2001, but was changed to August 30, 2001 instead due to need for more time to improve gameplay quality.
+The game was supposed to be released on July 26, 2001, but was changed to August 30, 2001 instead due to need for more time to improve gameplay quality.

 A new addition for the Dreamcast game is the inclusion of G-Breaker, a Super Robot from Bandai's Sunrise Eiyuutan video game.
 This marks the first time a Super Robot Wars game featured a mecha from a game produced by a different company.

 Promotion

 Limited edition versions of the game have folding slipcase and filled with an artbook, Pocketstation wrist-strap, cell-phone handy strap and keychains, and ten metal key/watch/cell phone fobs of the Cybuster, Eva Unit-01, Combattler, Raideen, Gunbuster, Giant Robo, Wing Gundam Zero Custom, Dancougar, Mazinger and a Valkyrie.